Epoetin Alfa (Generic Name)

 About this drug

-Possible side effects (More Common)
+Possible side effects (more common)

 - Swelling (fluid retention) in the arms, legs, ankles, and/or feet

-- Mild nausea and vomiting
+- Mild nausea and throwing up (vomiting).

-- Flu-like symptoms: fever, headache, muscle and joint aches, and fatigue
+- Flu-like symptoms: fever, headache, muscle and joint aches, and fatigue (low energy, feeling weak).

-Possible side effects (Less Common)
+Possible side effects (less common)